astaves/BankDemo-1/tutorial/gettingstarted/eclipseux/readme.md

 **Executing the CICS Application**

 The CICS application requires that you use a 3270 terminal emulator.
-This tutorial uses Micro Focus Host Access for the Cloud (HA Cloud), but you may adapt the tutorial to suit your terminal emulator of choice.
+This tutorial uses the Rocket Software Secure Host Access (SHA) TN3270 emulator, but you may adapt the tutorial to suit your terminal emulator of choice.

-**Start the HACloud Session Server**
+**Start the SHA Session Server**

-You must start the HACloud session server before you can use the HACloud TN3270 emulator.
+You must start the SHA session server before you can use the SHA TN3270 emulator.
 To do this you must run `startsessionserver.sh` script as follows:

 1. Open a terminal and set up the COBOL environment in it.
 2. Start the session server by running: